mxr612/Notes/Research Method/Qualitative Research/Reflexive Thematic Analysis (RTA).md

 - **Researcher-data connection**: Background, assumptions, and interests influence interpretation
 - **Themes are interpretive**: Explore what accounts mean in research context, not just summarize

+> Trying to understand how people construct meaning, and how you, as the researcher, also play a role in shaping that interpretation

 ### 1.4.
 From Description to Interpretation

 #### 1.4.1.
 Descriptive vs. Interpretive Analysis